Graduate Programs Assistant in Architecture

 - Scores from the Graduate Record Examination (GRE).
 Please request ETS to electronically submit to: Penn State University (institution code 2660).

 - TOEFL/IELTS scores from non-native speakers of English.
 Submit to Penn State University (institution code 2660).
 The minimum acceptable score for the TOEFL is 550 for the paper-based test or a total score of 80 with a 19 on the speaking section for the Internet-based test (iBT).
 The minimum acceptable composite score for the IELTS is 6.5.
-See Graduate School website for more information; all test scores must be sent from ETS.
+See the Graduate School website for more information; all test scores must be sent from ETS.

 - Your portfolio (not to exceed 12MB) should include 5-10 creative design samples.
 The presented work should have been executed at the undergraduate level or under professional guidance or independently, provided the applicant can present evidence of ownership.
 A minimum portfolio representation of one project for each year of academic undergraduate study, or its equivalent, is required.
 Applicants are encouraged to include other evidence of academic excellence, such as awards, design and scholarly achievements, and other recognition.

 - Aside from a one-page CV, a statement of purpose is required that describes your professional goals and an explanation of how your previous education, academic background, and/or professional experience provide a foundation for pursuing graduate training.
 Within the statement, please elaborate on the following questions: